 Wethering goats via banding is typically bloodless, the least complicated to perform, and the most commonly used.
 So that’s the method we’ve chosen.
 It involves placing a thick elastic band around the scrotum above the testes of the goat (which cuts off the blood supply) and then waiting until the testes shrivel and fall off.
 This usually takes two to four weeks depending on the age of the goat when banded

 When (How Old) to Wether Goats via Banding

 Banding goats when they are younger seems to cause them less discomfort; however, banding them too early can lead to problems with urinary calculi (see Goat Wethers & Urinary Calculi).
 This can be very serious and even fatal.

 With urinary calculi, the goat develops stones (like kidney stones in a human) that prevent it from urinating.
 If the blockage is not removed, the goat’s bladder will rupture and the goat will die.
 It can be very difficult to remove the blockage, so it’s best to prevent it from happening.

 Urinary calculi is usually caused by feeding too much grain and not enough roughage and/or banding wethers too soon.
 After a certain age, wethers don’t need grain at all.
 So, if a wether develops urinary calculi, it’s often because it was banded too soon.

 When a buckling is banded to wether it, the hormones that cause the urinary tract to grow slow down significantly.
 Therefore, the urinary tract stops growing.
-If a male goat is wethered too soon, the urinary tract may be very small and increase the chance for blockage.
+If a male goat is wethered too soon, the urinary tract may be very small and increase the chance of blockage.
 Therefore, it’s often recommended that wethers not be banded until they are at least ten to twelve weeks old.